Public Beaches In Cozumel

 Cost: Free *No longer Free*

 This beach is located on the southern most west side of the island furthest away from the cruise port.
 They are a beach club yes, but they are one of the few no entrance fee beach clubs in Cozumel.
 Also among the most popular public beaches with some of the calmest water on the west side.
-Recent research shows that Palancar beach club changed their policy and now require visitors to spend at least 200 pesos ($16 usd) and the access is free.

 You can just hop a taxi and head down.
 With a massive rock free swimming area palancar beach is great for swimming, snorkeling, relaxing, and escaping crowds while still having optional paid amenities nearby if you change your mind